morgankj/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
     .map() Usually used for converting data, .map returns a new array and requires a return statement; anything in the return statement will be pushed to the new array.
-If you have an array of numbers that you want all of to be multiplied by 7, you can use .map to achieve this!
+If you want to create a new array using an existing array of numbers that you want to be multiplied by 7, you can use .map to achieve this!
     .reduce() Reduce returns only a single value and requires 2 arguments, an accumulator (or a running total) and an item.
 The reduce method is handy if you need an average or sum of the items in your array.
     .filter() Filter returns a new array, checking each item to see if it passes your defined True/False statement.
+Filter also requires a return statement.
+You can use .filter to create a new array with odd numbers removed from your original array.

 2. Explain the difference between a callback and a higher order function.
+    A higher order function is one that takes another function as one of its arguments.
+A callback function is one that has been used as an argument inside of a higher order function.

 3. Explain what a closure is.